 In September of 2002, my portrait was inducted into the National Portrait Collection of the Canadian Lesbian and Gay Archives.
 This program recognizes individuals who have made significant contributions to the queer community.
 And in 2013, I was inducted into the Canadian Q Hall of Fame.

-I currently live in Ottawa where I keep myself busy with my private practice, a part-time contract as a support group facilitator with Parkinson’s Canada, and volunteer work with the Ottawa Senior Pride Network.
+I currently live in Ottawa where I keep myself busy with my private practice and volunteer work with the Ottawa Senior Pride Network.

 I believe that life is a wonderful adventure.
 Both the good and bad moments contribute to who we are in this world.
 Through my own personal therapy over the years I discovered how to make myself happy and how to cope with the challenges that come along.
 I know that every person has the ability to change and create a more fulfilling life.